Westward Ho!: Notable resident

 Rudyard Kipling spent several of his childhood years at Westward Ho!, where he attended the United Services College (later absorbed by Haileybury College, which is now in Hertfordshire).
 His collection of stories, Stalky & Co, published in 1899, was based on his experiences at the College.
 To commemorate his living there, the first stanza of his poem "If—" is set into the pavement on the promenade in granite setts.

 Twin towns

-Westward Ho! is twinned with Mondeville in France, and Büddenstedt in Germany.
+Westward Ho! is twinned with Mondeville in France and Büddenstedt in Germany.

 In popular culture

-The town lends its name to a song by the band Half Man Half Biscuit which recounts a dream about holidaying in the town.
-The song also mentions the nearby village of Northam.
+The town lends its name to the song "Westward Ho! - Massive Letdown" by the band Half Man Half Biscuit which recounts a dream about holidaying in the town.
+The song also mentions the nearby town of Northam.